Scripting Data Source

 # Do work here if the year lines up.

-Of course, we can write back to the key and override its value:
+We can also write back to the key and override its value:

 # This line would override the default StartDate parameter by add adding a day.